Internet of Things in reverse vending: The invisible tools powering smart recycling

 TOMRA Collection was an early adopter of this technology, which is now used to connect tens of thousands of its reverse vending machines worldwide.

-When people use our machines they see a ‘hole in the wall’ for their empty drink containers, but there is an immense amount of technology driving it.
+When people use our machines they see a place for their empty drink containers, but there is an immense amount of technology driving it.

 “Inside a reverse vending machine are around 1,500 - 2,000 unique components, and these are connected to our digital tools to operate them remotely and exchange valuable data," he continued.
 "These tools are invisible to the end user but enable the RVMs to work smarter and faster than ever before.”